Workers Compensation

 Our Minnesota Workers Compensation Attorneys will travel to meet you.

 If you have been injured at work in Minnesota, you have rights under the Minnesota Workers’ Compensation Act, including access to wage, medical and rehabilitation benefits.
-Unfortunately, your employer and the representative from the workers’ compensation insurance company will not always inform you of all of your rights under Minnesota Workers’ Compensation law.
-The experienced MN work comp attorneys at Osterbauer Law Firm will fight for your rights and make sure that you understand all of your options.
-Don’t wait until it’s too late.
-Call the experienced workers’ compensation lawyers at Osterbauer Law Firm in Minneapolis today.
+But unfortunately, your employer and the representative from the workers’ compensation insurance company will not always inform you of all of your rights under Minnesota Workers’ Compensation law.
+That’s where our team of Minnesota work injury compensation attorneys at Osterbauer Law Firm comes in.

-We provide a free, no-obligation initial consultation to anyone who has been hurt on the job.
-We are happy to meet with you in our office, over the phone, or we will travel to meet you.
-Call or text our lead attorney, Joe Osterbauer directly at 612-334-3434 or contact us online today.
 You don’t have to face the daunting prospect of a work injury alone.
-Our lawyers have 76 years of combined experience and are here to help guide you through this process and make sure you get all of the benefits you deserve.
+Our injury-at-work lawyers have 76 years of combined experience and are here to help guide you through this process and make sure you get all of the benefits you deserve.

 Play Video